GiangTTran/SparseRandomModeDecomposition/README.md

 ### ```examples/```

 minimal.ipynb:
-Decomposes a composite signal with two pure sinusoids at 5 Hz and 20 Hz into its two modes.
+- Decomposes a composite signal with two pure sinusoids at 5 Hz and 20 Hz into its two modes.

 frequency_estimation.ipynb:
+- Decomposes a composite signal similar to minimal.ipynb.
+Results are also plotted and the center frequencies are estimated.

 graviational.ipynb:
+- Visualizes the time-frequency chirp from a black hole merger

 music.ipynb:
-use SRMD_music()
+- Decomposes a flute and guitar clip into each instrument

 discontinuous.ipynb:
+- Showcases the visualization tools in srmdpy on a challanging signal.
+This is similar to the example shown in Section 3.1 of the SRMD paper.

 intersecting.ipynb:
-Show all the hyperparameters
+- Showcases all the hyperparameters avalible

 ### ```data/```
 synthetic_data.py:
-Creates the synthetic data from the SRMD paper
+- Creates the synthetic data from the SRMD paper

 music:
-flute.wav, guitar.wav, both.wav
+- flute.wav, guitar.wav, both.wav

-gravitational?:
+gravitational:
+- numerical_gravitational_data.txt, observed_gravitational_data.txt

 ## About